Stephen Carter, Baron Carter of Barnes: Public positions

-In June 2009 he was again appointed Parliamentary Under-Secretary for three departments: the Department for Culture, Media and Sport, the Department for Business, Innovation and Skills, and the Department for Communications, Technology and Broadcasting.
+In June 2009 he was again appointed but almost immediately resigned as Parliamentary Under-Secretary for three departments: the Department for Culture, Media and Sport, the Department for Business, Innovation and Skills, and the Department for Communications, Technology and Broadcasting.
 As Minister for Communications, Technology & Broadcasting, he commissioned and helped write The Digital Britain Report policy document, which "set out the groundwork for subsequent policies in areas such as superfast broadband," for example the Digital Economy Act 2010.
 Carter announced on 11 June 2009 that he would be resigning from his ministerial post in July 2009, shortly after the publishing of Digital Britain.

+Carter entirely vacated his brief political life, and not voted or spoken in the House of Lords since December 2009.
+He retired from the Lords on 28 March 2025.

 Alcatel

 In April 2010 Carter joined the French-American company Alcatel-Lucent, becoming director of marketing, strategy and communications and relocating from London to Paris.
+This was a private profit role that benefitted from his previous regulatory and ministerial roles.
 His official titles as of 2010 were executive vice president and chief strategy & marketing officer.
 Beyond serving as a managing director, he became the company's president of operations in Europe, the Middle East and Africa.
 He returned to London and officially retired from Alcatel-Lucent in April 2013, although he continued to work on special projects for the company through that summer.